"How I long for a poor Church for the poor!"

 Samuel Gregg.
 "Pope Francis on the True Meaning of Poverty."
 Crisis Magazine (June 19, 2013).

 Reprinted with permission of Crisis Magazine.

 Crisis Magazine is an educational apostolate that uses media and technology to bring the genius of Catholicism to business, politics, culture, and family life.
 Our approach is oriented toward the practical solutions our faith offers — in other words, actionable Catholicism.

-He is the author of For God and Profit: How Banking and Finance Can Serve the Common Good, Economic Thinking for the Theologically Minded, On Ordered Liberty: A Treatise on the Free Society, and his prize-winning The Commercial Society, as well as monographs such as Ethics and Economics: The Quarrel and the Dialogue, Morality, Law, and Public Policy, A Theory of Corruption, and Banking, Justice, and the Common Good.Copyright © 2013 Crisis Magazine
+Samuel Gregg is Research Director at the Acton Institute and a Fellow of the Center for the Study of Law and Religion at Emory University.
+He is the author of Reason, Faith, and the Struggle for Western Civilization, For God and Profit: How Banking and Finance Can Serve the Common Good, Economic Thinking for the Theologically Minded, On Ordered Liberty: A Treatise on the Free Society, and his prize-winning The Commercial Society.Copyright © 2013 Crisis Magazine

 back to top